Rc-Cookie/advent-of-code-23/README.md

 which automatically downloads input, submits output and generally simplifies development with some commonly used helper functions.
 Feel free to check it out yourself if you are using Java!

+My main solutions are (mostly) optimized for performance.
+Thus, they avoid using things like `String.split()` or creating substrings at all, resulting in some 'interesting' looking parsing methods.
+Additionally, I make use of some bit shift magic for some puzzles.
+All of this doesn't really improve readability and also increases size, thus I have started another 'clean' solution, which has its own config file and solution classes.
+They are generally a lot easier to read and use similar algorithms, but are quite a bit slower than the code spagetti.

 ## Performance

-Some performance stats, which have been obtained using `--all --repeat 100` on my AMD Ryzen 9 5950x:
+Some performance stats of the optimized solutions, which have been obtained using `--all --repeat 100` on my AMD Ryzen 9 5950x:

 ```
 Duration (average of 100 runs): 6.288ms